 So you want to travel with your pet by air to Italy but you're not sure how?

-No problem!
 The rules and regulations about air travel for pet dogs and cats can seem confusing and overwhelming at first.

 In this article, we make sense of them so that you don't have to.